-The Dual Degree Program in Engineering is a collaboration between Towson University and the University of Maryland, College Park’s A. James Clark School of Engineering.
-It is intended to provide students with a program whereby they can obtain two B.S. degrees in a shorter time than it would take to receive each degree individually.
-One B.S. degree is from Towson University, while the other is a B.S. in Engineering from the University of Maryland, College Park.
+The Dual Degree program in engineering is intended to provide students with a program whereby they can obtain two B.S. degrees in a shorter time than it would take to receive each degree individually.
+One B.S. degree is from Towson University, while the other is a B.S. in engineering from an institution the student transfers to in order to complete the second degree.

-The program is flexible and the amount of time it will take to complete the program will depend on several factors, such as the TU major chosen, the engineering discipline at UMCP chosen, and the student’s science and mathematics preparation coming into the program.
-For most students, it is possible to complete the program in five years (three at TU, two at UMCP).
+The program is flexible and the amount of time it will take to complete the program will depend on several factors, such as the TU major chosen, the engineering discipline at another institution, and the student’s science and mathematics preparation coming into the program.
+For most students, it is possible to complete the program in five years (three at TU, two at another institution).
 Below is a list of expected time to degrees based on current curriculum requirements and assuming a student begins the program with a proper background:

 |Physics||Aerospace||3||2.5 - 3|

 Students in the Dual Degree program can major in any discipline they wish.
-Most students choose a major at Towson which reflects their interests and has requirements which duplicate those in the engineering program at UMCP.
+Most students choose a major at Towson University which reflects their interests and has requirements which duplicate those in the engineering program at another university.
 By choosing a major with duplicate requirements, it is possible to minimize the time to complete the program.
-For example, choosing a major which requires Calculus I is desirable because this is also required by all engineering disciplines at UMCP.
-Taking MATH 273 (Calculus I) at Towson will then also satisfy the requirement at UMCP.
-While the program is flexible and allows students to major in any field, most students in the dual degree program major in physics.
-Choosing another major, such as Business, is acceptable, but it must be understood that the time to complete the program will be increased.

-It is strongly encouraged that anyone interested the program meet with an academic advisor as early in the program as possible.
-Dual degree advisors are
+It is strongly encouraged that anyone interested earning a dual degree meet with a dual degree advisor as early in their academic career as possible.
+Dual degree advisors are:

 |Department||name / email||phone|

-It is also advantageous for a student in the dual degree program to know which engineering discipline they wish to pursue at UMCP, however it is not initially necessary.
-Most of the courses taken at Towson during the first 1-2 years will be the same regardless of engineering discipline.
-By the end of the second year, however, it will be necessary for the student to decide on their UMCP major in order to ensure that discipline specific courses needed can be taken in their third year.
+It is also advantageous for a student in the dual degree program to know which engineering discipline they wish to pursue and where they would like to pursue it, however it is not initially necessary.
+Most of the courses taken at Towson University during the first 1-2 years will be the same regardless of engineering discipline.
+By the end of the second year, however, it will be necessary for the student to decide on their engineering major in order to ensure that discipline specific courses needed can be taken in their third year.

-Towson University and UMCP both have three major requirements which must be completed in order to receive a B.S. degree from their institution:
+Towson University has three major requirements which must be completed in order to receive a B.S. degree from TU:

-- student must complete all requirements specified by their major program.
+- A student must complete all requirements specified by their major program.

 - A student must complete all General Education (CORE) requirements.